 Please check with the embassy in your home country if you have any doubts.

 Yes absolutely.
 Insurance is compulsory to come on our retreats and our recommendation is Global Rescue as they cover all the activities you will be doing on your trip.
 If you have a preferable insurance provider please be sure to check that your policy includes travel cancellation, delays, and medical coverage in the case of an accident or injury doing activities such as surfing or hiking on volcanoes.

 We highly appreciate and recommend factoring in a 10% tip on your trip total.
 These tips go to our coaches and local staff members and makes a great difference as USD, CAD, the GPB and the Euro go much further than the local currencies.

 Children up to 3 years old are free.
 Then children from the age of 3 to 8 are 25% off and from 8 and above is full price.

-We recommend bringing cash to pay for alcoholic drinks, massages, souvenirs, extra activities and tips.
-Cash is recommended as in some locations it is the only method possible.
+We recommend bringing enough cash to pay for alcoholic drinks, massages, souvenirs, extra activities and tips.
+Please note that as we run in remote locations, the airport is the best place to get out cash as ATM’s are not available in every destination.
+Cash is also recommended as in some locations it is the only method possible.

-More questions about Rise Up then please email Corina our reservations manager directly at [email protected]
+If you have any more questions, please email Corina our reservations manager at [email protected]